SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 ---

-To import the entire asset hierarchy with all assets at once, you can use the bulk import feature.
+To import the entire asset hierarchy with all assets at once, use the bulk import feature.
 For each [asset type](/dtm/asset-types/#asset-types), a CSV template is provided.

-You can fill in the required details in this template and upload this file, to create the assets in bulk for the selected asset type.
+Fill in the required details in this template and upload this file, to create the assets in bulk for the selected asset type.

 ### To create a role to use the bulk import feature